SanderMiller/CompRobo2020Swarms/ProjectOverview.md

 of Boid's Swarming algorithm.

 ## Selecting a Modeling Platform
-We were primarily interested in the modeling of collective
+We were primarily interested in analyzing the collective behaviour of a swarm.
+In order to minimize unneccessary complexity we looked for a platform made for agent-based modeling, rather than a physics based platform such as ROS.
+We ended up choosing [NetLogo](https://ccl.northwestern.edu/netlogo/)

 ## Our Agents